X-Store-App/cli/readme.md

 ## About CD

-We have planned to do Continous Delivery.
+We have planned to do Continous Deployment.

 ## About Apple